Week of 4/19/26:Made New in Christ

 2 | Daily Reading Rhythm

-Each morning, pray through this rhythm of renewal:
+Each morning, pray or journal this rhythm of renewal:

 - Confess - Name one place where sin or fear has shaped your choices.

-- Surrender - Ask, “Lord, how can this new life bless someone today?”
+- Surrender - Ask, “Lord, how can the new identity You have given me in Christ bless someone today?”

 In the evening, revisit your day.